lazee/premonition/README.md

 bundle exec jekyll premonition-install
 ```

-This will add a `premonition.scss` file to your `_sass` folder and ask if you want to import this file into your `assets/main.scss` file.
+This will add the `premonition.scss` file to your `_sass` folder and ask if you want to import this file into your `assets/main.scss` file.
 Both of these settings (destination folder and main file) can be configured.
 Run `bundle exec jekyll premonition-install --help` to see how.

+If you prefer CSS, then download the stylesheet/premonition.css file directly from this repo.

 ## Usage